MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: Similarity Identification

 \textbf{Warm-starting through prediction}.
-However, a limitation of the above similarity metric has been overlooked in existing works.
-The reliability of the measure in Equation~\ref{equ:kendall} is reduced when the size of $\mathcal{D}_T$ is small.
-This results in inaccurate or highly fluctuating similarity measures during the initial iterations of the tuning task.
-To mitigate this disadvantage, we extend Rover~\cite{shen2023rover} to warm-start similarity identification during the initial phase.
-We first extract the feature vectors of a Spark SQL workload from SparkEventLog under the default configuration, in which Spark event information is logged during the execution of each query.
-The feature vectors of all the queries are then averaged to form the meta-feature of the tuning task.
-A LightGBM regression model, which takes two meta-features as inputs, is fitted to predict the pair-wise similarity between tuning tasks.
-The training data is derived from the tuning history in the knowledge database.
-The similarity label between the $i$-th and $j$-th task is defined as $\text{KendallTau}^{\mathcal{D}_{rand}} (M_i, M_j)$, the Kendall-tau coefficient of surrogate predictions on random configurations.
-After training the regression model, when a new tuning task starts, we compute its similarity with all historical tasks using meta-features.
+However, existing works often overlook a limitation of this similarity metric: when $\mathcal{D}_T$ is small, the Kendall-tau estimate in Equation~\ref{equ:kendall} becomes unreliable, causing inaccurate and unstable similarity estimates in early tuning iterations.
+To mitigate this issue, we extend Rover~\cite{shen2023rover} to warm-start similarity estimation with a similarity predictor.
+We first extract query-level features from SparkEventLog under the default configuration and average them as the task meta-feature.
+A LightGBM regressor is trained to predict pairwise task similarity from two task meta-features.
+It is trained on tuning histories in the knowledge database.
+For tasks $i$ and $j$, the label is $\text{Kendall}^{\mathcal{D}_{rand}}(M_i,M_j)$, the Kendall-tau coefficient between their surrogate predictions on random configurations.
+After that, for a new tuning task, the trained predictor provides warm-start similarities to all source tasks.

-\textbf{Transition mechanism}.
-As for the transition from predicted similarity to Kendall-tau coefficient similarity, the key insight is that when the observations of the target task are sufficient, reducing the influence of randomness on the calculations, Equation~\ref{equ:kendall} becomes more reliable compared to predicted values.
-Therefore, the transition is implemented when the majority of source tasks satisfy that the $p$-value of the Kendall-tau coefficient is less than 0.05.
-As the number of target observations grows, the similarity measure will increasingly approximate the ground-truth similarity.